 You should continue self-care routines even when you’ve alleviated work exhaustion.
 Try to keep a routine sleep schedule, don’t answer emails in the evening, and take advantage of any vacation time you’re offered.
 Being diligent about self-care will help stave off stress and tiredness.

-Sometimes burnout occurs when we stop growing at work.
-Look for additional growth opportunities that you can take advantage of, such as conferences, opportunities to mentor others, or promotions.
+Sometimes, burnout occurs when we stop growing at work.
+Look for additional growth opportunities that you can take advantage of, such as conferences, mentoring opportunities, or promotions.

 If you decide that it’s better to find another job, be selective to ensure you’re moving into a more energizing opportunity.
 Sit down and write out your ideal job description.
 What duties would it include?
 What kind of culture would it have?
 From that list, you can then begin identifying companies that align with your needs and look for relevant openings.